Navigating the Waves of Culture Shock: A Guide to Thriving Abroad

 Stage 4: The Mastery Phase

 In the last stage of culture shock, the individuals usually settle and realize mastery of the place that they live in.
 It gives them a sense of belonging to the social group.
 It also resolves their concerns.
 They do this by fixing social interaction.
 They overcome challenges and discover confusing cultural traits.
 Mark is a British expat living in Brazil for a couple of years.
 He was taught Portuguese and grew to love the local music.
-He goes to samba classes and to parties with his Brazilian friends.
+He goes to samba classes and parties with his Brazilian friends.

 Strategies to Face "The Culture Shock"